UoB-COMSM0110/2024-group-18/README.md

 # 6. Evaluation

-During the development process, it was essential to understand whether the game's fundamental mechanics, namely the movement physics and the time inversion, offered fun gameplay while also presenting a satisfying challenge.
+During the development process, it was essential to understand whether the game's fundamental mechanics and map design, offered fun gameplay while also presenting a satisfying challenge.
 To do this, we utilised a mixed-methods approach using inferential statistics enriched by qualitative data.

 **Qualitative Evaluation**